High blood pressure

-- Do not abruptly stop taking these drugs.
+- Do NOT suddenly stop taking these drugs.
 The sudden withdrawal of beta blockers can rapidly increase heart rate and blood pressure and potentially cause angina or heart attack.
-If you need to stop your beta blocker, the doctor may want you to slowly decrease the dose before stopping completely.
+If you need to stop your beta blocker, your doctor may want you to slowly decrease the dose before stopping completely.

-- These drugs can hide warning signs of low blood sugar (hypoglycemia) in patients with diabetes.
+- These drugs can hide warning signs of low blood sugar (hypoglycemia) in people with diabetes.
 When combined with a diuretic, the risk of diabetes may increase.

 - They may be less effective than other drugs for preventing stroke.

 Common side effect symptoms of beta blockers include:

 - Fatigue and lethargy